EV Charger Circuit Load Calculator

 How to Use This Tool:

-- Choose Charger preset for a common Level 1, Level 2, high-output, or fleet charger, or choose a custom EVSE and enter the values yourself.
+- Choose Charger preset for a common Level 1, Level 2, high-output, or fleet case.
+Use Custom EVSE when the charger setting, connection, or supply differs from the preset.

-- Enter EVSE maximum output current.
-Use the charger's configured maximum output, not a vehicle's lower onboard charging limit.
+- Set EVSE maximum output current.
+Use the charger's configured maximum amperage or load-management limit, not the vehicle's onboard-charger limit.

-- Read Circuit Sizing first, then compare Breaker Options and Conductor Run Ledger.
-If a validation message appears, correct the current, breaker, headroom, run length, or voltage-drop target before using the result.
+- Read Circuit Sizing first, then compare Breaker Options, Conductor Run Ledger, and Breaker Load Map.
+If a validation message appears, correct the named current, breaker, headroom, run length, multiplier, or voltage-drop target before using the result.

 Interpreting Results:

-Required circuit load is the charger output current multiplied by the selected sizing rule.
-Required standard breaker is the next modeled standard breaker at or above that load.
-A planned breaker may be listed as a fit while another warning still appears for connection cap, panel headroom, GFCI review, or conductor screening.
+Required circuit load is the EVSE output current after the selected sizing multiplier.
+Required standard breaker is the smallest modeled standard breaker at or above that load.
+The summary's minimum breaker is a starting point, not a complete installation approval.

-- Breaker fit means the reviewed breaker meets the calculated circuit load; it does not confirm panel capacity.
+- Breaker fit confirms the reviewed breaker is not below the calculated load.
+It does not confirm panel capacity, receptacle suitability, or conductor approval.

-- Connection cap means the selected receptacle-style connection is smaller than the breaker size being checked.
+- Connection cap means the selected receptacle-style path is smaller than the modeled required breaker.
+Reduce the EVSE output or review a listed hardwired installation.

-- Headroom passes means the entered panel headroom covers the calculated circuit load.
-Tight headroom means it covers charger amps but not the sizing load.
+- Headroom passes means the entered panel headroom covers the sizing load.
+Tight headroom means it covers charger output current but not the continuous-load calculation.

 Technical Details: